What is 2FA?

 When will I be prompted to authenticate with 2FA?

-- Off campus - you will be prompted every time* you log into most browser-based applications (Office 365, D2L, Workday, etc.) and on the Virtual Private Network (VPN) as of May 5th, 2020.
+- Off campus - You will be prompted every time* you log into most applications (e.g., Office 365, myCourses, Workday, etc.) and on the Virtual Private Network (VPN).

 I received a Microsoft Authenticator app notification and I was not trying to log in.